Google Pay introduces a NFC-based tap & pay feature in India

 Google enabled tokenisation across its payment platform Google Pay today.
 Now, Android will be able to make transactions on near-field communication (NFC) -enabled POS terminals and online merchants via their phones.
 By using the method of tokenization, users will not have to physically use their debit or credit cards.

-Google has partnered with and other banking partners to bring this feature out.
+Google has partnered with Visa and other banking partners to bring this out.
 Currently, this is available for Axis and SBI Card holders.
 The company has mentioned that soon support will be extended to Kotak and other banks very soon.

 The payments are managed via a “secure digital token” that is attached to the smartphones so that no user has to share the card details with any vendor.
 In order to use the NFC feature, you must make sure that your device is capable of supporting NFC transactions.